Quasinormal Modes and Greybody factors of de Sitter Black holes surrounded by Quintessence in Rastall gravity: The metric function and horizons properties

 and the associated energy density is \cite{dj202301}

 The integration constants $M$ and $N_s$ in this context correspond to the black hole mass and the structural characteristics of the black hole's surrounding field, respectively.
-Additionally, considering the metric function $f(r)$ as given in Eq. \eqref{f1}, the metric described by Eq. \eqref{metric} undergoes modifications as \cite{dj202301}, \begin{widetext}
+In our investigation, we shall use this black hole spacetime which was previously used in Ref. \cite{dj202301}.

-\end{widetext} In our investigation, we shall use this black hole spacetime which was previously used in Ref. \cite{dj202301}.
+\setstcolor{black} One may note from Eq. \eqref{rho} that $\rho_s (r)\geq 0$ puts a bound on the Rastall parameter: { $\beta <-1/2 \; \text{or} \; \beta > 1/4$ for $N_s >0 \;$} However, this bound may not be very suitable to describe the theory near the GR limit or for very small deviation of the theory from GR.
+This can be easily overcome using { the condition $ \; -1/2 < \beta < 1/4 \;$ \text{and}\; $N_s <0$ which is applied in this study.} Moreover, to keep our parameter space consistent with the observational constraints, we keep $\beta$ in the order of constraints put by Ref. \cite{Tang}.

-One may note from Eq. \eqref{rho} that $\rho_s (r)\geq 0$ puts a bound on the Rastall parameter: $\beta <-1/2 \; \text{or},\; 1/4 < \beta < 1/2 \; \text{or}, \; \beta > 1/2$ for $N_s >0.$ However, this bound may not be very suitable to describe the theory near the GR limit or for very small deviation of the theory from GR.
-This can be easily overcome using $N_s<0.$ For the sake of a generalised study, in this investigation we choose both positive and negative values of $N_s$ irrespective of $\beta$ values.
-It might help us to see the signature of weak energy condition violation on the quasinormal mode spectrum if any.
-Moreover, to keep our parameter space consistent with the observational constraints, we keep $\beta$ in the order of constraints put by Ref. \cite{Tang}.
+{ To find the horizon radius, $f\left(r\right)$ in Eq. \eqref{f1} is assumed to be zero but there is no an analytical result for it.
+We should consider some constant parameters and find the horizon numerically. the lapse function is plotted in Fig. \ref{fig:fr} for $M=1$, $Q=0.1$, $N_s=-0.1$, $\Lambda=0.02$ and $\beta=0.02$ and in this case, the metric implies three horizons. the first root is the Cauchy horizon radius, the second is the event horizon radius and the third one is the cosmological horizon radius.
+For some specific values, the horizon disappears, therefore, we consider the variable which results in an acceptable horizon radius in this work.